Episode II: Part III - Calamity strikes the Stargazer

-“May I speak with you Captain?” a familiar voice audible outside the circle Foxwell, Xuriya and the Stargazer’s two guests had configured.
+“May I speak with you Captain?” a familiar voice audible outside the circle Foxwell, Xuriya, and the Stargazer’s two guests had formed.
 It was Beta.
-She was exhibiting her usual serious expression.
+She was projecting her usual unreadable expression.

 “If you will excuse me,” the Captain politely announced, stepping away from his guests to confer privately with his second-in-command.
 “What is it Beta?”
 Foxwell quietly asked.

 “Captain, Chief O’Donovan was just informed by the Assistant Chief Engineer of a problem with the fusion drive.
 Apparently it’s more than minor issue; it’s quite serious.
 O’Donovan excused himself and is on his way to engineering.
 He noticed you were busy with our guests, so he alerted me, but did not go into any detail.
 He simply started he needed to return to engineering.”

 Foxwell was concerned, but no more than usual at receipt of such information.
 Engineering problems and other departmental issues were a normal part of a Starship’s ‘modus operandi’ during the course of daily operations.
 Standard operating procedure was to assess, identify, correct and/or repair, etc…, up to and including setting ”Condition Red” if necessary for survival of the Starship.

 “Did POD tell you anything before he left for engineering?” the Captain asked.